directvt/vtm/doc/settings.md

 <item ... type=dtvt cmd='vtm -r vtty mc'/>
 ```

-### DirectVT configuration payload from the parent process
+### DirectVT configuration payload received from the parent process

-The value of the `cfg` menu item attribute (or `<config>` subsection) will be passed to the child dtvt-aware application on launch.
+The value of the `cfg` menu item attribute (or a whole `<config>` subsection) will be passed to the child dtvt-aware application on launch.

 - `settings.xml`:
   ```xml